cidetec-energy-storage/cideMOD/docs/source/examples.rst

 Use cases
 ==========

 In the repository or docker image, several use cases are included together with corresponding literature datasets used in the examples.
+It is recommended to go through the jupyter notebooks that can be found within the `examples/notebooks` folder.

 .. _examples: